Fort Pickens Itinerary

 For the casual and avid adventure enthusiasts, we can’t imagine a better way to take in the beauty of Fort Pickens than by bike.
 Whether a relaxed rider or a fitness fanatic, traversing the snaking roads through the fort is an unforgettable experience.
 You’ll be able to observe nature, wildlife, and historic relics that you might otherwise overlook driving.
 Many of the designated hiking trails are also bike friendly, so you’re able to explore every square mile of the park.

-Being surrounded by an abundance of water, Fort Pickens is set up for prime fishing with easy access.
+Being surrounded by an abundance of water, Fort Pickens is set up for prime fishing in Pensacola Beach with easy access.
 Whether you’re an avid angler or a first timer, fishing in Ft.
 Pickens should be on your radar.
 The park has a small bayside pier where Redfish, Mackerel, Sheepshead and a range of other saltwater fish prevail.
 If you’re looking to test your luck in the Gulf waters, you can ‘surf fish’ right off the white sandy beaches within the park.
 The Gulf front beaches around the fort are especially known for Pompano.

 With miles of pristine gulf and sound shoreline, snaking roads, nature trails, and history, opportunities for exploring Fort Pickens are boundless.
 Whether you’re a history buff, fitness enthusiast or outdoor lover, this section of the Gulf Islands National Seashore never disappoints.
 We recommend leaving no stone unturned when visiting this iconic national park.
 From exploring uninhabited beaches to nature seeking or just taking in a golden sunset from the fort, it’s all within a day’s reach.